CARES is an international engineering, environmental and maritime consultancy working with a variety of projects and clients globally.

 Romil has good technical knowledge of structural steel and reinforced concrete design works and good familiarity of: (1) the British Standards; (2) STAAD.Pro 2005 computer program used for the structural design calculations; and (3) RCC Excel computer programs as basis for structural design calculations for project-specific structural works.

-Tim is an ex-UK military (2010) corporate strategic and operational senior manager and decision-maker.
-He is a Marine navigation specialist; builder and implementer of maritime operational capability.
+Tim is an ex-UK military corporate strategic and operational senior manager and decision-maker.
+He is a maritime navigation specialist and a builder and implementer of maritime operational capability.

 Nick joined CARES in 2014 as a Masters Graduate in Civil and Coastal Engineering.
 He is a graduate member of ICE and is enjoying his work on producing preliminary plans for a major shipping channel in Nigeria.